 Following the completion of the Tournament, game-by-game performance data were collected from the CRFA Tournament statistician.
 Data were stored on an encrypted external hard disk.
-These data were later manually imputed into a data frame in Microsoft Excel, before being imported into RStudio to be merged with other survey data (pre-tournament survey, mid-Tournament surveys, post-Tournament surveys, and post-Tournament survey) for statistical analysis.
+These data were later manually imputed into a data frame in Microsoft Excel, before being imported into RStudio to be merged with other survey data (pre-tournament survey, mid-Tournament surveys, post-Tournament surveys, and post-Tournament survey) for statistical analysis. <e.g. you could have the overarching data collated sentence here.>

+4 Results

+General comments for results:

+- Combine graphs (I suggest where) to simplify the story.
+For each prediction, you begin by presenting a scatter plot and comment on the strength of the relationship between the two variables, but you do not report stats for this.
+Then, the LMER results are presented (and another graph), but this is very repetative.
+I am not totally sure what the value of highlighting the overall trend of the first scatterplot is…why not just dive straight in to your model results? (also see next comment below)

+- All your figures should have N= xx included, as well as the basic descriptives of the slope (e.g. R2).
+See my comments about blue and red slopes…I do not quite see why you need both, but in the event that you decide you do need both, keep them on 1 figure and drop the figure which has only the blue line of best fit.

+- Check the use of ‘0.xx’ throughout (as in, should only your p-values be .xxx or should other reported results that you write as 0.xx be .xxx?)

+- Avoid repetition, especially in explaining what is a fixed or random effect, and the levels…if these items do not generally vary between the LMERs reported in each subsection, you can outine these right off the get-go and then leave out any repetiions of it.

+- tables need to be formatted the same as in-text references to results (e.g. italicse ‘p’ for significance values)

+-Be consistent as to what is capitalised and what is not…e.g. Team Click, performance expectation violation etc etc.

+- in general I think you can cut back a lot of content by simply writing in a more direct way, especially here in results.
+For example, rather than saying “The examination of model residuals revealed that they were not normally distributed around zero…” just say “The model residuals were not normally distributed around zero”.
+There are a couple places where I changed this myself, but in general as you are going through and processing these edits, go ahead and make that kind of change yourself wherever possible.

-4 Results4.1 Descriptive Statistics
+4.1 Descriptive Statistics

 4.1.1 Participants

-Data were collected for a total of 174 adult rugby playing athletes (male=93,M=21.67,SD=3.67,range=17−32) a total of eight time points.
+Data were collected for a total of 174 adult rugby playing athletes (male=93,M=21.67,SD=3.67,range=17−32) at a total of eight time points.
 Tournament performance data were collected after each of the six games for all 174 athletes who participated in the Tournament; Survey responses were recorded for a total of 165 unique athletes at four different time points: once pre-Tournament, twice during the Tournament, and once post-Tournament (see Table ?).

 Table 3: Data collected during the Tournament